 Our named executive officers are eligible for severance payments and benefits in the event of an involuntary termination of employment without "cause" or for "good reason," as well as certain benefits in connection with a change in control of the Company.
 Our named executive officers are also eligible for "double trigger" severance payments and benefits in the event of an involuntary termination of employment without "cause" or a termination of employment with "good reason" in connection with, or within twelve (12) months immediately following, a change in control of the Company.
 Our equity awards are also designed to be "double trigger," so long as such awards are allowed to continue in effect following any change in control transaction on substantially equivalent terms and conditions to those applicable prior to such transaction.
-For detailed information on the estimated potential payments and benefits payable to the named executive officers in the event of their termination of employment, including following a change in control of the Company, see the section titled "Potential Payments Upon Termination or Change in Control."
+For detailed information of employment, including following a change in control of the Company, see the section titled "Potential Payments Upon Termination or Change in Control."